General settings of form component

 Calculate Value On Server

 This option is used to run the calculations on the server side.
-If you want to override the values submitted on the back-end with the calculations performed on the server, this setting is beneficial.
+This setting is useful if you want to override the values submitted on the back-end with the calculations performed on the server.

 Allow Manual Override of Calculated Value

-By default, the end-user cannot input any value to the field having the set calculations.
+By default, the end-user cannot input any value into a field that has calculations set.
 Tick this option if you want the end-user to be able to input data to override the calculated value in the field.

 Validation settings